simonsobs/PSpipe/project/maps2params/README.rst

     python maps_to_params_prepare_sim_data.py global.dict

-Then we generate the window functions and associated mode coupling matrices
+then we generate the window functions and associated mode coupling matrices

 .. code:: shell